OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### COSTS
 * Performing the Col_MM questionnaire evaluation and its analysis
-* Accurate tracking of life-long learning activities
+* Overhead of accurate tracking of lifelong learning activities
 * Performing an organization-wide participation in an IT-Security reward system

 ##### PERSONNEL
-* Architects (1 day/yr.)
+* Architects
-* Business Owners (1 day/yr.)
+* Business Owners
-* Developers (1 day/yr.)
+* Developers
-* Managers (1 day/yr.)
+* Managers
-* Security Auditors (1 day/yr.)
+* Security Auditors
-* QA-Testers (1 day/yr.)
+* QA-Testers

 ##### RELATED LEVELS
 * Policy & Compliance – 2

 # Lifecycle Security Culture: LSC3
-### Regular assessment of IT-Security culture and continuous enhancement of IT-Security culture
+### Regular assessment and continuous enhancement of IT-Security culture

 ## Activities
 ##### A. Culture benchmarking

-The organization performs an IT-Security Culture Benchmarking by using a security culture questionnaire.
-The Team characteristic is categorized as high efficiency team.
-There is a Tactic Knowledge Sharing with staged communication distribution (depends on domain driven strategies e.g. automotive business).
+The organization performs an IT-Security culture benchmarking by using a security culture questionnaire.
+The team characteristic is categorized as a "high efficiency team".
+There is a tactic knowledge sharing with staged communication distribution (depends on domain driven strategies e.g. automotive business).

-The Collaboration Characteristic based on Col_MM is regular strong interactions, the Collaboration Management based on Col_MM is decisions made proactive and collective with consensus, the Collaboration Process based on Col_MM is conflicts solved collectively, and the Information and Knowledge integration based on Col_MM is knowledge sharing in a co-creation manner.
+The collaboration characteristic based on Col_MM is regular strong interactions, the collaboration management based on Col_MM is decisions made proactive and collective with consensus, the collaboration process based on Col_MM is conflicts solved collectively, and the information and knowledge integration based on Col_MM is knowledge sharing in a co-creation manner.

 ##### B. Culture retrospective and reflection

 There is a value retrospective and reflection by adopting and modifying the organization IT-Security values with Schneider‘s model.
-The organization has independent penetration tester.
+The organization has independent penetration testers.
 The process uses external strategies and auditors for penetration testing.
-The penetration tester has a consciousness about own bias view.
+The penetration testers have a consciousness about their own bias view.

 ##### ASSESSMENT
-* Is a regular IT-Security culture benchmarking (assessment) established?
+* Is a customized IT-Security culture benchmarking (assessment) established?
+- Is there a regular IT-Security culture benchmarking process introduced?
-* Is a value retrospective and reflection on IT-Security culture established?
+* Do teams perform value retrospective and reflection of IT-Security culture?
+- Are there questionaires about security culture?
+- Value workshop
 * Is a mature collaboration visible in the organization?
+- Is there a tactic knowledge sharing platform for penetration testing and IT-Security introduced?
+- Are new exploits documented and effectively handled across teams?

 ##### RESULTS